Letter: Christmas 2018

 Then for Valentine’s Day, Laura bought Greg a jet he’d had his eye on, but the seller “forgot” to mention it had the older PW-35 engines — you know how he hates those things — and the update to the PW-55s wasn’t cheap.
 Fortunately, an aerospace museum in France was willing to pay a premium for the old PW-35s, so the upgrade costs were covered.
 They promised to pay all our expenses to attend the opening of the exhibit, but it turned out that we were on the hook for cover cab fare to and from the airport.
 Money down the drain.

 While at the dentist in June, Greg came up with an idea for crunchy mint ice cream.
 We built a plant, hired a crew, and set up manufacturing, only to have the price of pumice go through the roof due to the demand for Kilauea volcano souvenirs.
-We were able to recoup our start-up costs by selling the idea to Ben & Jerry’s, but now we own this huge warehouse that seems to be good for nothing except storing our huge collection of vintage automobiles and housing a walk-in Sturdy Safe vault for our guns and ammo.
+We were able to recoup our start-up costs by selling the idea to Ben & Jerry’s, but now we own this warehouse near the Atlanta regional hub that seems to be good for nothing except storing our huge collection of vintage automobiles and housing a walk-in Sturdy Safe vault for our guns and ammo.

 When Laura wanted more peace and quiet, we reduced the staff from 6.5 days per week to three.
 But we still have to pay them their full wages!
 Most of them live in rentals we own, so we were able to mitigate our losses by raising their rents, but nevertheless …